Dario trained at Italia Conti, graduating in 2013. He represented Italia Conti at the Sam Wanamaker Festival 2013 &

 Dario was nominated for Best Male at The Off West End Awards 2016 for his 5-star performance in the West End transfer of Sid.

-He has just finished in Penthouse, at Edinburgh Fringe 2017 and will next be seen on screen playing a guest lead in Damned on Channel 4.
+He was in Penthouse, at Edinburgh Fringe 2017 and will next be seen on screen playing a guest lead in Damned on Channel 4.